jfreeman812/QE-Tools/reporting/coverage.rst

 :Attribute: Test Name
 :Description:
     This is the test name captured from the source files.
 For Gherkin, this is the scenario title.
-For OpenCAFE, this is the function name.
+For OpenCAFE, this is the function name or the first line of the doc string, if present.

 Coverage Data Reporting Format
 ------------------------------

 The coverage data needs to be reported in a standard format that conforms to the above fields and restrictions.
 The coverage data must be output in an array of json objects.

+Output formatting specifications:

+* For the `Prescriptive Tags`_, the key is the attribute name and the value is the value from *Report As*.
+* For the Project_ and Categories_, the key is the attribute name and the value is as follows:

+  * For Project_, the value is the full value after the identifier (``project:``)
+  * For Categories_, the value is a list of categories built from splitting on the separator (``:``) after the identifier (``category:``)

+* For JIRAs_, the key is the Status_ *Report As* value associated with the JIRAs_ and the value is the list of JIRAs_ *for that status*.
+In the case where a JIRA has no associated Status_, the default status (operational) is used.

+**Note:** it is possible to have multiple JIRAs associated with a test for multiple statuses.
+An example is that a operational JIRA tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with JIRAs.
+This is an acceptable behavior and the JIRA should reflect two JIRA lists, one for operational and one for quarantined.

 Example JSON Object
 ~~~~~~~~~~~~~~~~~~~